● Methodology · How we investigate

 All public-source reconnaissance collapses into four quadrants.
 Each quadrant maps to a distinct class of source, with its own access pattern, verification cost, and decay rate.

 Source map: four reconnaissance quadrants Four quadrants — Brokers, Breaches, Social, and Forums — covering the public-source surface we search for an investigation.
-01 Brokers — 150+ people-search platforms — commercial aggregators — EU, UK, US, NL registries 02 Breaches — credential dumps — stealer log corpora — combo lists + paste indices 03 Social — current + dormant profiles — historical post archives — username re-use patterns 04 Forums — marketplaces + leak indices — Tor + clearnet boards — targeted-group channels
+01 Brokers — hundreds of people-search platforms — commercial aggregators — EU, UK, US, NL registries 02 Breaches — credential dumps — stealer log corpora — combo lists + paste indices 03 Social — current + dormant profiles — historical post archives — username re-use patterns 04 Forums — marketplaces + leak indices — Tor + clearnet boards — targeted-group channels

 Source map · 4 quadrants · evaluated each engagement